 The Port Phillip herald which eventually became the Melbourne evening newspaper, the Herald, commenced on 3 January 1840, whilst the long running Argus started on 2 June 1846 (originally under the title of The Melbourne argus), absorbing the Daily News (the Age did not begin until 1854).

 Newspapers in a new colony were a daily necessity.
 They are also a rich source of contemporary information for the researcher.
 In addition to publishing news from home and abroad, they published shipping news, carried important advertisements that enabled the immigrants to find lodgings and buy equipment, printed information about the mails and published government notices as well as government and private tender notices.

 They also reported on government activities and parliamentary proceedings, public meetings and lectures, theatrical and musical performances, court cases and much more.

-These early newspapers are available on microfilm from the State Library of Victoria's Family History & Newspaper Room.
-The Melbourne Advertiser and The Argus have also been digitised and are available for viewing online.
+These early newspapers are available on microfilm from the State Library Victoria's Family History & Newspaper Rooms.
+The Melbourne advertiser and the Argus have also been digitised and are available for viewing online.

 A full list of digitised material from the Port Phillip papers collection can be found online.

 Until 1851 Port Phillip was under the administration of New South Wales which, in turn, was answerable to the government in the United Kingdom.

 It is therefore necessary to turn to the parliamentary publications of these two authorities for government reports and other material relating to the Port Phillip District.

 Pages 302 - 303 of A history of the Port Phillip District: Victoria before separation has a list of 'Reports and Correspondence' published in the Parliamentary Papers, United Kingdom, together with 'Reports of Select Committees' published in the Votes and proceedings of the New South Wales Legislative Council.
 These provide a useful starting point for identifying relevant material.